 Swagbucks is just one of the many sites you can earn money with through daily polls, surveys, watching videos and using their toolbar to look things up instead of Google.

 A plethora of sites exist for you to make money doing surveys.
 The pay is very low and often gift certificates instead of cash.
-Some I have used include PureProfile, SwagBucks and WDYT.
+Some I have used include Octopus Group (Australia’s highest paying site), PureProfile, SwagBucks and WDYT.
 We have a post on the best Australian online survey sites here.

 While there is software and outsourcing overseas, accuracy with transcribing is important.
 Many lawyers and doctors outsource this within their own country as the language barrier is difficult and software can be touchy and I know more and more bloggers (including myself), podcasters and social media entrepreneurs who require this.

 Have people send or drop off photos and select songs they want the photos set to.
-You put the photos like a slideshow to music and burn it to a DVD and USB for them.
-Although now, most would prefer a file sent via DropBox for them.
+You put the photos like a slideshow to music as a beautiful montage.
+It can be sent as a file or if they want on a USB.
 You can set up a gig like this on Fiverr.

 Outsourcing reference checks saves some companies a lot of time and money.
 You can do it from home for a fee for a variety of companies.